OXY2DEV/markview.nvim/Home.md

         }
     },

+    --- When using "hybrid mode" if the cursor is inside
+    --- specific nodes the decorations will not be removed.
+    ---@type string[]?
+    ignore_modes = nil,

     --- Initial state of the plugin for newly attached buffers.
     --- When false, automatic previews are disabled.
 You can then
     --- enable the preview via a command.